angrykoala/wendigo/README.md

 assert.strictEqual(modalText, "Button Clicked");
 ```

-Using Wendigo, the same test could be written like this:
+The same test can be written like this with Wendigo:

 ```javascript
 await browser.click(".my-btn");